 Now that we live in Spain, we’ve been trying to make the most of our time here by trying to explore new Spain destinations.
 One destination that was entirely new to us was the Canary Islands, Spain.
-Many of our Irish relatives travel regularly to the Canary Islands, often traveling to Tenerife or Lanzarote, staying at some of the all-inclusive resorts.
+Many of our Irish relatives travel regularly to the Canary Islands, often traveling to the beaches on Fuerteventura, Tenerife, or Lanzarote, staying at some of the all-inclusive resorts.
 We wanted to take a different angle.
 We traveled to Gran Canaria to learn about Canary Islands cuisine and wine.
 We ate so much food and drank so much wine to research this Gran Canaria food guide, to share with you what to eat in Gran Canaria.

 We loved the Canarian food so much that we have even incorporated some of the best Canarian recipes into our food schedule at home in Girona.
 Our Gran Canaria tips will include advice on what to eat in Gran Canaria and where to eat in Canaria.

 I was thoroughly surprised by Canarian cuisine.
 Everything about our experience in Gran Canaria was interesting.
 Everything was just a little bit Spanish but different in so many ways that I felt we were light years away from Girona.
 One of the main ways we noticed the difference was in the Gran Canarian cuisine.
 We ate some dishes, like shrimp in garlic, that taste just like our adopted home.
 But, there were so many flavors in the top Canary Islands food products that were obviously influenced by Africa and the location of the Canary Islands in the middle of the ocean.